Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/domain-services.md

 Domain services are not a loophole around this limitation.
 The rule of one instance per transaction still holds true.

-Instead, domain services lend themselves to implementing calculation logic that requires reading the data of multiple aggregates.
+Instead, domain services lend themselves to implementing calculation logic,

-It is also important to point out that domain services have nothing to do with microservices, service-oriented architecture, or almost any other use of the word service in software engineering.

-It is just a stateless object used to host business logic.
+That requires reading the data of multiple aggregates.

 ## References